ColeWyeth/WelcomeToTheDungeon/README.md

 This should be the action field of the body of your request (in insomnia I use a Multipart request).

 You can play against the sarsa and sarsa lambda agents on my website at https://colewyeth.com/welcome_to_the_dungeon.html.
 The UI is slightly fragile so may require some reloads.
-Use a large random game ID and at most two opponents to the game.
+Use a large random game ID and add at most two opponents to the game.
 The Double DQN agent is also functional but is not served online due to memory requirements.